 We consider a child to be settled when they have formed a relationship with their Key-Person.
-Each child should also be familiar with where things are in their play room and be happy to participate in activities.
+Each child should also be familiar with where things are in their room and be happy to participate in activities.

 When you leave your child, we ask that you say goodbye, fully explain to them that you will be coming back later, and let them know when you’ll be back.
-(Such as saying, ‘Mummy will be back after you eat lunch’.)
+(Such as saying, ‘Mummy will be back after you eat lunch’).

 We reserve the right not to accept a child into the setting without a parent or carer if the child finds it too distressing to be left with us.
-This is especially the case with very young babies.
+This is especially the case with very young children.

 Key Person System

-Within Happy Children Nursery we operate a Key Person system.
+At Happy Children Nursery we operate a Key Person system.
 The key person is responsible for working with a small group of children providing the reassurance needed for each child to feel safe and cared for as well as building a relationship with parents/carers.
-The key person will help the baby or child to become familiar with the setting and feel safe within it.
+The key person will help the child to become familiar with the setting and feel safe within it.
 They will also talk to parents/carers to make sure the needs of the child are being met appropriately, and the records of development and progress are shared with parent/carers and other professionals as necessary.